shailendrakumarmaurya/RecipeApp/README.md

-# RecipiesApp
+# RecipeApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
+This is a modern recipe management application built with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
+The application allows users to browse, create, and manage their favorite recipes.

+## Features

+- Browse recipe collection
+- Create and edit recipes
+- Save favorite recipes
+- Search recipes by ingredients or name
+- Responsive design for all devices

 ## Development server